1c3t3a/rust-socketio/README.md

 # Rust-socketio-client

 An asynchronous implementation of a socket.io client written in the Rust programming language.
+This implementation currently supports revision 5 of the socket.io protocol and therefore revision 4 of the engine.io protocol.

 ## Example usage